Academics Middle School

 7th Grade Electives

 Building off the previous 6th grade wheel, the 7th grade wheel provides even more opportunities for exploration and growth within the STEM pathways.
-Students will take a rotation of the following 4 classes: Technology 7, Medical Detectives, Automation & Robotics, and Magic of Electrons.
+Students will take a rotation of the following 4 classes: Programming & Robotics, Medical Detectives, Automation & Robotics, and Magic of Electrons.
 These classes course content may change each year and like 6th grade, each rotation lasts 9 weeks.

 8th Grade Electives